-- ^{3.4.} A licence permits the business to use furniture placed on the highway to sell or serve food or drink and/or allow it to be used by people for consumption of food or drink supplied from, or in connection with the use of the premises.
+- 3.4.
+A licence permits the business to use furniture placed on the highway to sell or serve food or drink and/or allow it to be used by people for consumption of food or drink supplied from, or in connection with the use of the premises.
 The furniture which may be used is: - counters or stalls for selling or serving food or drink; - tables, counters or shelves on which food or drink can be placed; - chairs, benches or other forms of seating; and - umbrellas, barriers, heaters and other articles used in connection with the outdoor consumption of food or drink.

-^{3.5.} This furniture is required to be removable, which in principle this means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.
+3.5.
+This furniture is required to be removable, this means it is not a permanent fixed structure, and is able to be removed easily and stored away at the end of an evening.